Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 As it’s such a popular destination, Munich is also full of places to stay.
 It’s also quite an expensive destination, with prices soaring during Oktoberfest.
 That being said, the pricetags shouldn’t put you off!
 Munich is an expansive destination that should feature on every backpacker’s bucket list.

-To help you figure out exactly where to stay in Munich, we’ve done the research and found the five best neighborhoods.
-We’ve also included the top activity and accommodation picks in each area, so you know exactly what you’re getting.
+To help you figure out exactly where to stay in Munich, I’ve done the research and found the five best neighborhoods.
+I’ve also included the top activity and accommodation picks in each area so you know exactly what you’re getting.

-Whether you’re backpacking on a shoestring budget, planning a family vacation, or anything in between, we’ve got you covered.
+Whether you’re backpacking on a shoestring budget, planning a family vacation, searching for a luxury hotel or anything in between, I’ve got you covered.

 Looking for a specific place to stay?
 Perhaps one of the epic Munich hostels or maybe something more elegant?